o-biotech/public-web-docs/docs/integrations/reports-dashboards/grafana.md

 # Storage Access with Grafana

 Grafana has many options for importing data.
-We recommend using the [JSON API data source for Grafana](https://github.com/marcusolsson/grafana-json-datasource) plugin to load your OpenBiotech data.
-It's a data source plugin for loading JSON data from REST APIs into Grafana.
+We recommend using the JSON API data source for Grafana which is used for loading JSON data from REST APIs into Grafana.

 The OpenBiotech Dashboard displays your API Keys.